Guide on Red Hat Ceph Storage Architecture

 - Filesystem interface

-The power of Red Hat Ceph Storage cluster can transform your organization’s IT infrastructure and your ability to manage vast amounts of data, especially for cloud computing platforms like RHEL OSP.
+The power of Red Hat Ceph Storage cluster can transform your organization’s IT infrastructure and your ability to manage vast amounts of data, especially for cloud computing platforms like Red Hat Enterprise Linux OSP.
 Red Hat Ceph Storage cluster delivers extraordinary scalability–thousands of clients accessing petabytes to exabytes of data and beyond.

 At the heart of every Ceph deployment is the Red Hat Ceph Storage cluster.
 It consists of three types of daemons: